Substance Abuse Technician jobs at Burrell Behavioral Health - 41 jobs

 ESSENTIAL DUTIES & RESPONSIBILITIES

-Provides telephonic or chat clinical screenings and risk assessments.
+Demonstrate high level of clinical knowledge and skill in providing telephonic or chat clinical screenings and risk assessments.

-Conducts follow-up calls for individuals who are deemed moderate to high risk for suicide.
+Conduct follow-up calls for individuals who are deemed moderate to high risk for suicide.

-Meets the ethical and clinical standards in compliance with all accreditation.
+Meet the ethical and clinical standards in compliance with all accreditation.

-Assist in administrative tasks as needed
+Assist in administrative tasks as needed.

 KNOWLEDGE, SKILLS & ABILITIES